hissy/rs-csv-importer/readme.txt

 * post_category: (string, comma divided) slug of post categories
 * post_tags: (string, comma divided) name of post tags
 * {custom_field}: any other column labels used as custom field

+Add star and read future issues about rs-csv-importer on [GitHub](https://github.com/hissy/rs-csv-importer)!

 == Installation ==